Lower down this page is the agenda for the fourth

 - System: Party system fragmentation, coalition politics, party

-discipline, minority representation
+minority representation

 - Voter: Variable choice, blurred accountability, higher TO